 - People know you and have referred to you by your blog name. (e.g. “OH!!
 You’re SocMedSean!).
 (1 point possible)

-- Your friends are complaining that you’re not active enough on World of Warcraft or the PlayStation Network because your spending more time blogging.
+- Your friends are complaining that you’re not active enough on Steam, the Playstation Network, or XBox Live because your spending more time blogging and not enough time gaming.
 (1 point possible)

 - You have posted three blog articles or more in a single day.
 (1 point possible)